vighneshiyer/vighneshiyer.com/content/research/blog/2025_09-ask_the_model/index.md

 ## Addendum

 With all the argumentation out of the way, it's time for fun.
-I'll use this section to write about some funny model-isms from Prof. Vijay Janapa Reddi's (Harvard) [CS249r website](https://harvard-edge.github.io/cs249r_fall2025/).
+I'll use this section to write about some funny model-isms from Prof. Vijay Janapa Reddi's CS249r (*Architecture 2.0: Agentic AI for Computer Systems Design*) [website](https://harvard-edge.github.io/cs249r_fall2025/).

 ### Reddi's Agents